Award-winning comparisons you can trust

 Traditionally fixed rate mortgages have always been slightly more expensive than variable rates.
 However, that is no longer the case, with a number of competitively priced fixes on the market which match or even beat variables on rate.

 The biggest downside of a fixed rate at the moment therefore is if interest rates were to fall you wouldn't feel the benefit.
 Your monthly repayment would stay the same.

 Is a fixed rate mortgage right for me?

-If you like to know exactly what you're going to pay then yes, a fixed rate is right for you.
+If you like to know exactly what you're going to pay then a fixed rate mortgage may be right for you.

 How long can I fix my mortgage rate for?

 You can choose to fix for two, three, five or even ten years.

 What if I want to leave a fixed rate mortgage?